 To accomplish these aims, the Writing Program supports two services: RWIT, the Student Center for Research, Writing, and Information Technology, and the Writing Assistance Program.
 Both pair you with a peer reader/advisor who has been trained to address your writing and research needs.

-RWIT, The Student Center for Research, Writing and Information Technology, is a "one-stop shop" where you can meet with an undergraduate tutor to discuss a paper, research assignment, multi-media assignment, or career and professional documents.
+RWIT, the Student Center for Research, Writing and Information Technology is a "one-stop shop" where you can meet with an undergraduate tutor to discuss a paper, research assignment, or multi-media assignment.
 Tutors are trained to help you at any phase of your process.
 RWIT is a free service.

-RWIT is located on the first floor of Berry Library, in the southeast corner, in Room 183.
+RWIT is located on the first floor of Berry Library, in the northwest corner, just behind the Computer Help desk.
 If you would like to talk with a tutor, you can make an appointment online, or you can drop by.
 Our hours are: